golang/website/_content/blog/goroutine-leak-profiles.md

 ### Example: Range over channel without closing

-[Iterating over channels](/tour/concurrency/4) by using `range` allows you to repeatedly receive values from a channel in a loop, until the channel is closed and all values that have been enqueued in the channel's buffer have been received, upon which the loop exits.
+[Iterating over channels](/tour/concurrency/4) by using `range` allows you to repeatedly receive values from a channel in a loop.
+Once the channel is closed and all values that have been enqueued in the channel's buffer have been received, the loop exits.

 Importantly, **if the channel is never closed**, a `range` loop will block the executing goroutine forever.